 Answer: If you have already written a check for taxes, you will not receive this money back even for a short time.
 A new extension of 90 days will no longer help.

-“But they (the taxpayers who have already paid) can get some comfort knowing that their taxes are minus one problem,” said Marshall Hunt, a certified accountant and director of tax policy at the Detroit Accounting Assistance Society.
+“But they (the taxpayers who have already paid) can take some comfort in the knowledge that their taxes are minus one problem,” said Marshall Hunt, a certified public accountant and director of tax policy at the Detroit Accounting Assistance Society.

 If you have not paid yet, but have already planned an automatic electronic withdrawal of money by April 15, your payment will not be automatically transferred to July 15.
 But the IRS notes that there are ways to cancel and reschedule a payment.

-“If you planned a payment as part of filing a tax return (by authorizing the withdrawal of electronic funds), you can withdraw (cancel) your payment by contacting the US Treasury financial agent at 888-353-4537.
-You must call to request a cancellation no later than 23:59 Eastern time 2 business days before the scheduled payment date, ”the IRS said.
+“If you have scheduled a payment as part of your tax return (allowing electronic withdrawals), you can revoke (cancel) your payment by contacting the US Treasury Financial Agent at 888-353-4537.
+You must call to request a cancellation no later than 23:59 pm ET 2 business days before the scheduled payment date, ”the IRS said.

-“If you planned to pay by credit or debit card, contact the card payment processor to cancel the payment,” the IRS said.
+“If you are scheduled to pay with a credit or debit card, contact your card payment processor to cancel the payment,” the IRS said.

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program